watson-developer-cloud/speech-javascript-sdk/README.md

 ### Installation - standalone

-Pre-compiled bundles are available from on GitHub Releases - just download the file and drop it into your project: https://github.com/watson-developer-cloud/speech-javascript-sdk/releases
+Pre-compiled bundles are available from on GitHub Releases - just download the file and drop it into your website: https://github.com/watson-developer-cloud/speech-javascript-sdk/releases

 ### Installation - npm with browserify